wimols/wimols.github.io/_posts/1956-05-10-life-part-ten.md

 - Origin of life
 ---

-Life is an active process.
+<span style="color: red;">Life is an active process.
 From the very beginning, energy was needed to make molecules and a little later to allow cells to multiply.
-Life has been creative with the problem of energy supply.
+Life has been creative with the problem of energy supply.</span>

 # Important processes.